15 Amazon Prime Benefits You Might Not Know About

 Store photos for free

 If you’ve ever experienced a computer or phone crash that wiped out years of photos you had meant to back up, you already know the importance of a cloud-based storage option where you can safely stash your treasured files.
 Amazon Prime members receive unlimited photo storage with up to 5GB of storage for videos and other files in Prime Photos.
 You can also invite up to five friends and family members to share storage in your Family Vault, and anyone in the group can order prints directly from your digital photo albums.
+Don’t forget to take these photos you should always carry with you.

 Have access to premium streaming channels

-Get same-day delivery with Amazon Prime Now
+Get same-day grocery delivery

 Get better deals with Subscribe & Save

-Jump-start savings with Prime Early Access
+Jump-start savings with Prime Day

 Get release-date deliveries

 Starving for the next book in your favorite series?
 Eager to get your hands on a brand-new DVD?
 Amazon’s Release-Date Delivery program allows you to pre-order items, from books to electronics, and receive the shipment the same day the item is released for sale.
 Simply select the Prime free two-day shipping option at checkout, and the hot new item will be delivered to your doorstep while everyone else is standing in line.
+Beyond your new release, check out these Amazon products you’ll use every day.

 Get deals on diapers